 - If there is a break in your Medicare Part A and Part B coverage. - If you no longer qualify for Michigan Medicaid.
 Our plan is for people who qualify for both Medicare and Michigan Medicaid.
 If you are no longer eligible for Medicaid, you can continue to get your Medicare and Medicaid health and prescription drug benefits from HAP Empowered MI Health Link for up to three months.
-To keep HAP Empowered MI Health Link after three months, you must get full Medicaid back before the end of three months. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Customer Service to find out if the place you are moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States.

-You must be a United States citizen or lawfully present in the United States to be a member of our plan.
-The Centers for Medicare & Medicaid Services will notify us if you aren't eligible to remain a member on this basis.
-We must disenroll you if you don't meet this requirement.
+To keep HAP Empowered MI Health Link after three months, you must get full Medicaid back before the end of three months. - If you move out of our service area. - If you are away from our service area for more than six months. - o If you move or take a long trip, you need to call Customer Service to find out if the place you are moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States. - You must be a United States citizen or lawfully present in the United States to be a member of our plan. - The Centers for Medicare & Medicaid Services will notify us if you aren't eligible to remain a member on this basis. - We must disenroll you if you don't meet this requirement. - If you knowingly fail to complete and submit any necessary consent or release allowing the ICO and/or providers to access necessary health care and service information.